Skip to main content

 • graphics

-The graphics of the game are widely regarded as outdated, with many reviewers noting that they reflect a style more typical of early 2000s titles.
-While some players appreciate the nostalgic charm and find the visuals acceptable for a free-to-play game, others criticize them as lazy and lacking detail, often leading to performance issues during gameplay.
-Overall, the consensus suggests that while the graphics may not be a primary concern for dedicated fans, they fall short of contemporary standards and could benefit from significant updates.
+The graphics of the game are widely regarded as outdated, with many reviewers noting that they reflect a style reminiscent of early 2000s titles, often described as "PS2-era" or "childish."
+While some players appreciate the nostalgic charm and find the visuals acceptable for a free-to-play game, others criticize the lack of detail and the presence of performance issues, particularly in crowded areas.
+Overall, the consensus suggests that while the graphics may not be the game's strong suit, they can be tolerated by fans of the genre.

 • “The graphics engine has upgraded, giving it a less 'blocky' feel.”